geoschem/GCClassic/docs/source/gcclassic-user-guide/compile-cmake.rst

 .. option:: FASTJX

-   Configures GEOS-Chem to use the legacy FAST-JX v7.0 photolysis mechanism instead of its successor Cloud-J.
+   Configures GEOS-Chem to use the legacy FAST-JX v7.0 photolysis mechanism instead of its successor :ref:`get-code-repos-other-cloudj`.

    .. note::